AP source: Jaguars trading Ngakoue to Vikings for 2 picks - WHIZ News

 The person said Ngakoue agreed to rework his 2020 salary to get out of Jacksonville.
 Ngakoue still has to sign his one-year franchise tender with the Jaguars to make the deal happen.
 He had been the league’s only franchise-tagged player unsigned, opting to turn down an offer that would have guaranteed him $17.8 million this season.

-Ngakoue made it clear on several occasions this year that he no longer wanted to play in Jacksonville, even sparring with the owner’s son on Twitter.
+Ngakoue made it clear on several occasions this year that he no longer wanted to play in Jacksonville, even sparring with the team owner’s son on Twitter.
+And Ngakoue left millions on the table to make it happen.

+He will give the Vikings a young, proven pass-rusher opposite Danielle Hunter, one whose work ethic and intensity have always been among the most respected in Jacksonville’s locker room.
+Ngakoue also should ease the loss of four-time Pro Bowler Everson Griffen, who signed a one-year deal with Dallas earlier this month.

+Ngakoue could have signed with the Jags last summer and earned about $40 million guaranteed between 2019 and 2020.
+Instead, he will make roughly $15 million over those two seasons.

-The 24-year-old Ngakoue didn’t believe the front office showed him enough respect considering what he did since joining the organization as a third-round draft pick in 2016.
+The 25-year-old Ngakoue didn’t believe Jacksonville’s front office showed him enough respect considering what he did since joining the organization as a third-round draft pick in 2016.

-He is the second starter in the past year — arguably the team’s best two defenders — to essentially force his way out of Jacksonville.
-Pro Bowl cornerback Jalen Ramsey seemingly faked a back injury to get traded to the Los Angeles Rams last October.

 Ngakoue insisted the day after the season ended that he’s “not going to play for pennies.”
 He had been seeking around $22 million a year to remain in Jacksonville, but the Jaguars never considered him a complete or elite defensive end worthy of that much annually.